 The Catholic Belltower is another tourist attraction in Micronesia.
 It is known as the only masonry apse in the entire world and listed on the United States National Register of Historic Places.

-The Catholic Belltower is a must-see for your next trip to Micronesia.
+The Catholic Belltower is one of the best things to see and a must go for your next trip to Micronesia.
 Located on the island of Pohnpei, the mission’s tower was built in the 1909 by German Capuchin missionaries.

 The local people calls The Catholic Belltower as Cathedral of Ponape Belltower and Ponape Belltower.

 Though the the tower is only 4.8 metres square with height of 20.7 metres and the adjoining masonry apse shell is about 10 metres in height, but it is very important in Micronesian history.